Ontario Teachers' Pension Plan: Investments

 In 2022, the pension fund was targeting investments in India, opening an office in Mumbai in September.

 In 2021 and 2022, Ontario Teachers' invested US$75 million in FTX and US$20 million in FTX.US respectively, through its Teachers' Venture Growth platform.
 Following FTX's collapse in early November 2022, Ontario Teachers' stated that it will write off the entirety of its US$95 million investment by the end of 2022.

-In June 2024, after Canadian pension plans lost a combined $1.24 trillion in their property portfolios, the worst fiscal year performance since the 2008 financial crisis, CEO Jo Taylor, told Bloomberg, "What’s worked famously well for the last 35 years may not work so well for the next five to 10."
+In June 2024, after Canadian pension plans lost a combined $1.24 trillion in their property portfolios, the worst fiscal year performance since the 2008 financial crisis, CEO Jo Taylor, told Bloomberg: "What’s worked famously well for the last 35 years may not work so well for the next five to 10."
 OTPP reportedly shifted authority away from Cadillac Fairview and brought their real estate investments in-house.

 By December 2024, OTPP's Cadillac Fairview had over 1,160 residential rental units under construction, with projects at CF Carrefour Laval and 750 Peel Street in Montreal, and CF Rideau in Ottawa.

 In March 2025, it was reported that OTPP sold Amica Senior Lifestyles and its assets and affiliates for C$4.6 billion ($3.2 billion) to Welltower.
 Welltower stated it purchased: 31 in-place properties at a "substantial discount"; seven properties under construction; and, nine development parcels in "highly affluent and supply constrained neighborhoods" in Ontario and British Columbia.
 OTPP bought the senior home operator, Amica, in 2015 for $578 million.

+In June 2025, the board announced they had partnered with Gordion, and would acquire two buildings with 425 rental residences in the Greater Stockholm area, as part of their "growing European residential portfolio".

+In August 2025, Ontario Teachers' Pension Plan invested $40 million funding in AI-powered cloud HCM suite platform Darwinbox.